DefectDojo/Documentation/docs/index.rst

 *What is DefectDojo?*

 .. image:: /_static/bug-2x.png
-`DefectDojo` is a tool created by the Security Engineering team at Rackspace to track testing efforts.
-It attempts to streamline the testing process by offering features such as templating, report generation, metrics, and baseline self-service tools.
-Though it was designed with security folks in mind, there is nothing keeping QA/QE testers, or any other testers for that matter, from using it productively.
+`DefectDojo` is a security tool that automates application security vulnerability management. `DefectDojo` streamlines the application security testing process by offering features such as importing third party security findings, merging and de-duping, integration with Jira, templating, report generation and security metrics.

 *What does DefectDojo do?*